jackyzha0/jackyzha0.github.io/content/thoughts/ethics.md

 - CPSC430
 ---

-Ethics is the rational systematic analysis of **morality**.
-Morality is the compass of what people ought to or ought not to do, especially when it can cause benefit or harm to other people.
+Ethics is the rational systematic analysis of [[thoughts/morality]].

 Ethics is focused on the voluntary, moral choices.
 Ethics is *not* concerned about involuntary choices or choices outside the moral realm.